Park History

 Back to Parks

-Send any old photos and related stories concerning the Metamora Village Park to Shirley A. Adams, PO Box 288, Metamora, IL 61548.
+Send any old photos and related stories concerning the Metamora Village Park to Metamora Association for Historic Preservation, PO Box 264, Metamora, IL 61548.

-Home // Membership // Stevenson Home Project // Marketplace // Metamora History // History Resources // Events // Prominent People // Yesteryears // Parks
+Home // Membership // Stevenson Home Project // Marketplace // Newsletters // Metamora History // History Resources // Events // Prominent People // Yesteryears // Parks